 The next day we packed back to our first camp, and the day following down to Alta Lake, the latter journey taking us six hours.
 Our aneroid was found to be untrustworthy, so we had to estimate our elevations from well-known peaks in the Garibaldi district.
 Thus we made Wedge Mountain to be 8,400 feet high, or higher than Castle Towers, and Mt.
 Turner to be 8,000 feet, or 400 feet lower than Wedge Mountain.
 At Rainbow Lodge we had an excellent supper, which partially made up for a week of dried goods, and afterwards collected the other half of our grub preparatory to making an early start the next day up Fitzsimmons Creek.

-The 1st Ascent of Mount James Turner - A Virtual Tour
+Whistler Museum's Virtual First Ascent of Mount James Turner

 BCMC Newsletter November 1923